owntracks/booklet/docs/guide/quicksetup.md

         $ tail /var/spool/owntracks/recorder/store/rec/jane/nokia/2024-02.rec
         2024-02-02T07:15:49Z	*                 	{"_type":"location","SSID":"mywifi","alt":154,"batt":53,"conn":"w","lat":48.856826,"lon":2.292713,"tid":"j1","tst":1706858149,"vel":0}

-- let's use a Web browser to access our site:
+- let's use a Web browser to access our site, where you'll be prompted for _username_ and _password_ as already mentioned:

       ![Index](qs//rabbit-10663.png){:.framed}

-- map with live positions.
+- live map.
 The icon on the right of the info panel is what we call a [CARD](../features/card.md)

       ![map with live positions](qs//rabbit-10664.png){:.framed}

-- our Frontend is our primary data viewer which shows current locations (click on a bubble to find more details about a position)
+- _Frontend_ (below) is our primary data viewer which shows current locations (click on a bubble to find more details about a position)

       ![main Frontend](qs//rabbit-10665.png){:.framed}

-- in Frontend users can select users and devices to see, tracks to view, etc.
+- in _Frontend_ users can select users and devices to see, tracks to view, etc.

       ![viewing a track in Frontend](qs//rabbit-10667.png){:.framed}